alexeibex/alexeibex.github.io/Contracts.md

     - The surplus the promisee would have enjoyed if he had taken the opportunity that the promise led him to forgo

 #### Case: *[Hoffman v.
 Red Owl Stores](Link)*
-- Outlier case, most courts do not follow precontractual promissory estopple.1
+- Outlier case, most courts do not follow precontractual promissory estopple.
+  - Promissory Representation
+- General Rule is that each is responsible for their own expenses.

 <details><summary><i>Case Brief</i></summary>
   <ul>